jhpyle/docassemble/_docs/api.md

 Required privileges: `admin`, or the API owner's user ID is the same as `user_id`.

+## <a name="convert_file"></a>Convert a file to Markdown

+Description: Converts an uploaded file to Markdown.

+Path: `/api/convert_file`

+Method: [POST]

+Data:

+ - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).

+File data:
+ - `file`: a file upload.

+Required privileges: None

+Responses on failure:
+ - [400] "Invalid input file format." if the input file format could not be converted to Markdown.
+Valid formats include .docx, .doc, .rtf, and .odt.
+ - [400] "Unable to convert file." if an error occurred while attempting to convert the file.

+Response on success: [200]

+Body of response: Markdown-formatted text.

 # <a name="questionless"></a>Example of usage: questionless interview

 One way to use the API is to use **docassemble** as nothing more than